 Research Interests: Classical and Non-Classical Continuum Mechanics; Computational Mathematics; Fluid-Solid Interaction; and Modeling of Energetic Materials

-Celebrating Student Achievements
+Celebrating Student and Faculty Achievements

-Dr. Goupee also recently received an award from NSF to engage in research aimed at developing improved controls strategies that can aid in reducing the cost of energy for floating offshore wind farms.
+Dr. Andy Goupee also recently received an award from NSF to engage in research aimed at developing improved controls strategies that can aid in reducing the cost of energy for floating offshore wind farms.
 The primary purpose of wind turbine controls is for regulating power production as the wind environment changes.
 The project is expected to yield several important benefits, including improvements to publicly available floating wind turbine farm simulation tools and models that are used by numerous researchers in the U.S. and around the world.

 Dr. Sheila Edalatpour and Dr. Carl Tripp have received a $350,000 grant from NSF to test the hypothesis that the spectrum of near-field thermal radiation can be tuned using man-made materials that are engineered at the sub-wavelength scale.
 The research is expected to contribute to the advancement of knowledge and technology in the field of nanoscale radiative heat transfer in several ways.
 It will provide physical insight into the mechanisms of near-field thermal emission by man-made materials, and it will help to establish theoretical models that accelerate design and discovery of materials with novel radiative properties.